Descanonge/dateloop/README.md

 Boundaries dates are included.
 Max dates looped over is 2000.
 Requires GNU date.
+The format of START and STOP are the one supported by its --date option.
+See date(1).

   -p, --plus      STOP is redefined as a new date: START +PLUS.
                   Must consist of a number and a unit.
-  -f, --format    Date format.
+  -f, --format    Date output format.
 Default to '%Y%m%d'.
   -s, --step      Step between date.
 Default to '1 day'.
   -d, --delimiter Delimiter between dates in output.
                   Default to a single space.